RIZAL-404/RV4/README.md

 </div>

 ### What is RV4?
-[**RV4**](https://github.com/RIZAL-404/RV4) Owner is RIZAL/RICHARDO, a powerful tool for public file management and random cracking.
+[**RV4**](https://github.com/RIZAL-404/RV4) Owner is RIZAL/RICHARDO, a powerful tool for public file and random cracking.
 It offers regular updates and a range of features—all at no cost.
 ##

 ![Screenshot_20240731-165247](https://github.com/user-attachments/assets/5febb5b9-06b3-4e69-b392-daed12aa75f3)